Table of Contents

 References, bibliographies, artist's statements, and endnote pages do not count toward your word-count.

 Formal papers are graded on the quality and diversity of research (both fictional and non-fictional), the writing (including grammar and spelling), and the strength of the topic and argument.
 What I most want is for you to demonstrate what you've learned from the course readings, your outside readings, and in-class discussions, and how you express this synthesis: Demonstrate your understanding of science fiction and the development of the SF novel.
+If you are writing a traditional essay, it must be at least 1000 words, excluding your bibliography.

 Be aware that this option is more challenging - especially if you haven't taken creative-writing, film-making, or visual-arts courses - because we will not be teaching how to write a great story or make a great movie, only examining them.
 Click here for some useful creative-writing resources.